π How It Works

 Signal Selection & Scoring Framework

-Signal weights aren't guesswork β our methodology separates two distinct problems: which signals belong in the model, and how much weight each deserves.
+Signal weights aren't guesswork.
+Our methodology separates two distinct problems: which signals belong in the model, and how much weight each deserves.
 Each active signal has a full research page showing its backtest data.

 Phase 1: Signal Selection